SigNoz/signoz.io/docs/userguide/heroku_logs_to_signoz.md

 id: heroku_logs_to_signoz
 ---

-If you are ruining your applications on heroku, you can stream logs from Heroku to SigNoz using [httpsdrain](https://devcenter.heroku.com/articles/log-drains#https-drains).
+If you are running your applications on heroku, you can stream logs from Heroku to SigNoz using [httpsdrain](https://devcenter.heroku.com/articles/log-drains#https-drains).

 ## Stream Heroku logs to SigNoz in SigNoz cloud